Which UK Coffee Chain Serves the Strongest Coffee?

 Single Espresso caffeine content

-Coffee Chain Caffeine Content (mg)
+Coffee Chain Caffeine per Espresso (mg)

-Pret A Manger180
+Pret A Manger 180 mg

 Factors That Influence How Strong Your Coffee Really Is